domsldick/ImplementingProperties/README.md

     <i>"The Property pattern is used to attach a flexible set of attributes to an object at run-time."</i>
 </p>

 <p>In relation to the statement above the property pattern gives a maximum amount of flexibility of a software application in the runtime.
-It is not necessary to know all the properties while developing that can be needed while runtime.
+It is not necessary to know all the properties at developping that may be needed while runtime.
 The application gets quite flexible with its handling of the attributes.
-Of course there are some disadvantages, too. </p>
+Of course there are some disadvantages, too.
+But the tradoffs are listed later on.</p>

-<p>The property pattern is a way of data modeling to solve the following questions:
+<p>The property pattern is some way of data modeling to solve the following questions:
 <ul>
     <li>How do you define parameters in a flexible way? </li>
     <li>How do you define the attributes of your components in a way they can be extended by client components?</li>